sa-ne/demo-ansible-cloud/rhv/README.md

 #### Example Inventory File (ipam-phpipam)

-An example of a working inventory file for use with the ipam-phpipam role is included below:
+An example of a working inventory file for use with the ipam-phpipam role is included below (ipam_cidr is used instead of ip, mask, gateway and nameserver variables):

 ```yaml
 ---